vonerikbarren/RealityCenter/admin/Important/important.md

 # Path of None
 # Path of All
 # Path of Some?
-# Path of The echo!
+# Path of The echo:
+# The Path of the Anger: